aiven/aiven-docs/docs/products/postgresql/howto/readonly-user.md

 ## Set read-only access in a database

-You can set up the read-only access for a specific user\'s role in a particular database.
+You can set up the read-only access for a specific user's role in a particular database.

 1. Create a new database which will be used as a template